savob/savobajic.ca/content/projects/extracurricular/_index.md

 # Extracurricular Projects

-These are projects I have worked on for groups associated with the establishments where I was/am getting educated.
-Primarily the [Human Powered Vehicle Design Team](https://hpvdt.skule.ca/) at the University of Toronto.
+Projects that ran parallel to my studies, primarily with the [Human Powered Vehicle Design Team](https://hpvdt.skule.ca/) at the University of Toronto.